Is a low-carb or keto diet right for you?

 5. Diabetes or pre-diabetes

-Dr. Sarah Hallberg and her colleagues at Virta Health showed that a ketogenic diet is effective at reversing type 2 diabetes and eliminating the need for expensive and potentially dangerous medications.15
+Dr. Sarah Hallberg and her colleagues at Virta Health showed that a ketogenic diet is effective at reversing type 2 diabetes and eliminating the need for expensive and potentially dangerous medications.17

-Within just 10 weeks, patients receiving the continuous care intervention significantly reduced their HbA1c, weight, and medication use.
-More importantly, after one year, 60 percent of the Virta (CCI) patients were still free of the metabolic signs of diabetes, had removed or greatly reduced their need for medication, and had improved many other health issues, including their blood pressure, insulin resistance, inflammatory markers, and blood lipid profiles.
+Within just 10 weeks, patients receiving the ketogenic diet and Virta coaching intervention significantly reduced their HbA1c, weight, and medication use.
+More importantly, after one year, 60 percent were still free of the metabolic signs of diabetes, had removed or greatly reduced their need for medication, and had improved many other health issues, including their blood pressure, insulin resistance, inflammatory markers, and blood lipid profiles.

-By contrast, the majority of the usual care subjects saw most of their health issues worsen.
+By contrast, the majority of the usual care subjects saw most of their health issues worsen.18

-Smaller randomized studies, which are a higher level of evidence, also support ketogenic diets for improving diabetes control.16
+Smaller randomized studies, which are a higher level of evidence, also support ketogenic diets for improving diabetes control.19

 GuideAs we base our guides on scientific evidence, it is important to have a clear policy for how to grade the strength of different kinds of evidence.
 Our policy is in many ways similar to other documents of its kind.